 Welcome.
 You have found the Ludwig von Mises Institute South Africa.
 We are dedicated to teaching and spreading the Austrian theory of economics and the philosophy of classical liberalism in South Africa.
 We also want to connect with other Austrians in South Africa.

 Join the discussion on the Mises SA google group.

 “Everyone carries a part of society on his shoulders,” wrote Ludwig von Mises, “no one is relieved of his share of responsibility by others.
 And no one can find a safe way for himself if society is sweeping towards destruction.
 Therefore everyone, in his own interest, must thrust himself vigorously into the intellectual battle.”

-The Ludwig von Mises Institute South Africa defends the market economy, private property, sound money, and peaceful international relations.
-We believe government intervention is economically and socially destructive.
+It is the mission of the Mises Institute South Africa to advance the Misesian tradition of thought through the defense of the market economy, private property, sound money, and peaceful international relations, while opposing government intervention as economically and socially destructive.

 Mises SA was established in 2011.
 Mises SA is currently not affiliated with, and does not receive any funding from, the Ludwig von Mises Institute.
 We do, however, share the same philosophical and economic beliefs.

 In December 1981, Ludwig von Mises’s widow Margit gave her approval to Llewellyn H. Rockwell, Jr. to found the Mises Institute.
 It was formally established in October 1982 and located in Auburn, Alabama.
 Today, Rockwell serves as chairman and Douglas French is the president.